TENS Machines

 • Can I claim replacement pads and leads?

 Some funds rebate TENS electrodes and leads as medical supplies.
-Ask your fund whether this applies to your policy.
+Confirm this with your insurer.

 • Does Medicare cover TENS machines?

-In general, Medicare does not cover the cost of home TENS machines for pain relief.
+In general, Medicare does not cover the cost of a home TENS machine for pain relief.

 References